Today in Aviation, French airlines Air Liberté and AOM are renamed Air Lib in 2001.

-DALLAS — Today in Aviation, Air Liberté (IJ) and AOM (IW) were renamed Air Lib in 2001.
-IJ and IW had been formally merged by owners SAirGroup on March 25, initially taking the name Société d’exploitation AOM Air Liberté SA.
+DALLAS — Today, in 2001, Air Liberté (IJ) and AOM (IW) were renamed Air Lib.
+IJ and IW had been formally merged by owners SAirGroup on March 25, initially taking the name Société d'exploitation AOM Air Liberté SA.

 The airline was then restructured as a low-cost carrier to compete with easyJet (U2) and Ryanair (FR), which were rapidly expanding in the French market.
 Despite being granted a loan of €30.5 million by the French government, the airline was forced to declare bankruptcy in August 2002.
 It was subsequently liquidated on February 17, 2003.